TRRESTGHGYTCFTGBCXSZD/cheatdustry/README.md

-# Fundustry
+# Geriodustry
-A Superized Items and Fun Stuff is Here! through the internal name is cheatdustry...
+Revolutionize the planet with Hyper Things.